 I’m so excited to be able to share this wedding with you!
 I’ve been talking about it since the big day itself in August, as I expect the guests have been.
-It’s great to be able to show you all about this fantastic wedding which so perfectly reflected Stacy and Alastair’s unique love.
+It’s great to be able to show you all about this real London wedding in The Amadeus Centre wedding which so perfectly reflected Stacy and Alastair’s unique love.
 Enjoy!

 I first fell in love with Stacy when I heard the story of how they met.
 Stacy was on a blind date with another chap.
 Bored out of her mind, she noticed a tall, dark, handsome stranger at the bar.
 So, whilst nodding politely at her date, she kept an eye on her ideal man and, as he made a move to leave, she made a dash and slipped him her number.
 I love a girl who knows what she wants!

 Before getting in to the pictures I should start by putting a little context around Stacy and Alastair’s personalities… Her parents often referred to Stacy, very endearingly, as their “alien child” and living on “Planet Stacy”.
 She’s an American actress and I must say, an absolute delight!
 Alastair has a city job and appears to be much more of a typical Londoner, but scratch (very lightly!) at the surface and you soon realise he is just as wonderfully zany as Stacy.
 The quote on their orders of service sums them up well:

 “We’re all a little weird.
 And life is a little weird.
 And when we find someone whose